©1996 by Chuck Braman

 Paul: Sure.
 Because I'm playing from what I'm hearing, right?
 So I'm going to make the best out of it that I can.
 I'm not going to fall apart, I'm not going to play garbage.
 I'm going to try to make music out of what's happening.
 So that's what I'm doing.

-Chuck: But when you play completely free, you don't feel like that's garbage… Like if your playing a tune like "Fiasco," it's pretty chaotic, and there's no pulse…
+Chuck: But when you play completely free, you don't feel like that's garbage… Like if you're playing a tune like "Fiasco," it's pretty chaotic, and there's no pulse…

 Paul: But that's planned.
 I'm doing that…